Discharge from day surgery

 This is a good painkiller for the type of surgery you have had.

-We recommend you take 2 x 500mg tablets regularly 4 times a day for 1 or 2 days, but please check the label of the paracetamol you’ve bought and follow the instructions.
+We recommend you take 2 x 500mg tablets regularly 4 times a day for 1 or 2 days.
+Please check the label of the paracetamol you’ve bought and follow the instructions.
 If you have been given paracetamol prescribed by your anaesthetist before your operation, please remember it is perfectly safe to take 2 x 500mg tablets every 6 hours.

-You will be advised on the time your next dose is due.
+We will write down when your next dose is due.

 Ibuprofen